Murder suspect at large after being mistakenly released from downtown LA jail

 "Upon further review, it was determined he should not have been released," Long Beach police stated.
 "We contacted LASD to assist with his apprehension.
 LASD set up a containment perimeter, but they were not able to take him into custody."

 Multiple law enforcement agencies, including the LAPD, L.A.
-County Sheriff's Department and Long Beach police, are involved in the manhunt.
+County Sheriff's Department and Long Beach police, were involved in the manhunt.

 As of Tuesday evening, Manzo was still on the loose.